House of Clermont

 Simon I, Seigneur of Ailly-sur-Noye, lived from 1134 to 1187.
-Simon married Mathilde de Breteuil, daughter of Valeran III, Seigneur de Bretuil-en-Beauvaisis, and his wife Holdeburge, Dame d’Ailly-sur-Noye and Tartigny.
+Simon married Mathilde de Breteuil, daughter of Valeran III, Seigneur de Breteuil-en-Beauvaisis, and his wife Holdeburge, Dame d’Ailly-sur-Noye and Tartigny.
 Simon and Mathilde had four children, including Raoul II of Clermont.
 Raoul II, can be regarded as the founder of the House of Clermont-Nesle.
 Raoul married Gertrude de Nesle, daughter of John de Nesle and Elizabeth van Petegem.
 John's brother was Conon, Count of Soissons, and so their father was Yves II, Count of Soissons, making John and therefore Gertrude members of the House of Nesle.
 Raoul II and Gertrude had six children including Simon II.

 Simon II of Clermont-Nesle (1210–1286) was Seigneur of Ailly, Maulette and (jure uxoris) of Nesle.
 Simon married Adelaide, daughter of Amaury VI of Montfort, and had numerous children including: